 RDD Center can help free you from Heroin Addiction

 Heroin is one of the most addictive of illegal drugs.
-Three days' usage can result in heroin addiction, and if usage is stopped at that point, the result may be heroin withdrawal.
-For this reason, the heroin detox process can be difficult, particularly if undergone without the help of trained professionals.
-Call us at 1-888-825-1020 or contact us to learn more about how we can help.
+Three days’ usage can result in heroin addiction and if usage is stopped at that point, the result may be heroin withdrawal.
+For this reason, the heroin detox process is difficult, particularly if undergone without the help of trained professionals.
+Call us at 1-888-825-1020 or contact us to learn more about how we help.

 Heroin Withdrawal Symptoms

 Heroin withdrawal can be a painful process, particularly after heavy use.
 Symptoms typically begin within a day of discontinuing use and include profuse sweating, malaise, mood disturbances including irritability and thoughts of suicide, chills, muscle aches, insomnia, vomiting, abdominal cramps, weakness, shivering or trembling, yawning, convulsions, dehydration, diarrhea, leg kicking and severe anxiety.
 Symptoms are heightened when the heroin use is discontinued without the help of a medical detox.